-Feedback from stakeholders led the council to launch its Local NO2 Plan, which aims to reduce emissions – but does not feature charges.
-The Local NO2 Plan includes:
+Feedback from stakeholders led the council to launch its Local NO2 Plan.
+It includes:

-- Clean Bus Retrofit Scheme, retrofitting 145 of the city’s licensed buses with emission reduction technology, bringing them in line with the highest/ best diesel emission standards and effectively achieving a CAZ compliant bus fleet
+- The Clean Bus Retrofit Scheme, retrofitting 145 of the city’s licensed buses with emission reduction technology, bringing them in line with the best diesel emission standards and effectively achieving a CAZ-compliant bus fleet.

-- creating a low emission taxi incentive scheme, offering drivers up to £3,000 towards switching their vehicle to an electric or low emission model, while also installing two taxi-only rapid charging points, which will be free to use until autumn 2023.
+- Creating a low-emission taxi incentive scheme, offering drivers up to £3,000 towards switching their vehicle to an electric or low-emission model, while also installing 2 taxi-only rapid charging points, which will be free to use until autumn 2023.

-The council submitted a business case to the government in January 2019, and the plan was approved for implementation in February 2019.
-Since then, SCC has delivered the Plan as required by the government.
-The Plan is due to conclude at the end of this financial year.
+The council submitted a business case to the government in January 2019, and the Plan was approved for implementation in February 2019.
+Since then, the council has delivered the Plan as required by the government.
+The Plan concluded at the end of 2021.